What is a hydrographic station ?

 Social Significance

-Hydrologic weather station data saves lives during floods by enabling timely warnings and evacuations.
-During droughts, it helps meet essential water needs.
-It also ensures clean domestic water and aids in water supply infrastructure planning.
+Hydrologic weather station data helps save lives during floods.
+It provides warnings on time and helps people leave safely.
+During droughts, it helps meet important water needs.
+It also ensures clean water for homes and helps plan water supply systems.

 Economic Significance